intercom/intercom-ios/README.md

 * Read ["Configuring Intercom for iOS"](https://developers.intercom.com/docs/ios-configuration).
 * Read our guide on [Push Notifications](https://developers.intercom.com/docs/ios-push-notifications).
 *  Please contact us on [Intercom](https://intercom.io) with any questions you may have, we're only a message away!

+## Customer Support

+👋 Contact us with any issues at our [Intercom Developer Hub available here](https://developers.intercom.com/docs/intercom-mobile-installation?utm_source=github&utm_campaign=ios-help).
+If you bump into any problems or need more support, just start a conversation using Intercom there and it will be immediately routed to our Customer Support Engineers.

 ## Cordova/Phonegap Support
 Looking for Cordova/Phonegap support?
 We have a [Cordova Plugin](https://github.com/intercom/intercom-cordova) for Intercom 🎉